-Albion Falls in the Old Town of Albion Mills
+Albion Falls in Albion Mills

 Today King’s Forest Park, but a century ago this was one of the darkest towns in the region.
 Wiped off the map by the progress of time.
 If existing today, this would have been the darkest of dark tourism in Canada.